 Yet, after months of effort, you’re still unsatisfied with the results.

-In the case of gynecomastia, it is characterised by excessive growth of breast tissue which may lead to feminisation of the male breast, and it cannot be eradicated through diet and exercise alone.
+In the case of gynecomastia, it is characterised by excessive growth of breast tissue, which may lead to feminisation of the male breast.
+It cannot be eradicated through diet and exercise alone.
 The exact cause of gynecomastia is not entirely clear, though it could be due to the actions of hormonal imbalances.

 The difference?
-In the case of the former, you’ll feel a firm concentration of tissue around the nipple area in the form of a disk, with or without pain when it’s touch or squeezed.
-The effective treatment to deal with gynecomastia is surgical removal of the overly developed glandular and fat tissue.
+In the case of the former, you’ll feel a firm concentration of tissue around the nipple area in the form of a firm-disc-like tissue.
+It may be painful to touch.
+The effective treatment for gynecomastia is through gynecomastia surgery - surgical removal of the overly developed glandular and fat tissue.

-Why suffer from frustration by poor post-workout results, and personal pain and embarrassment caused by gynecomastia?
+Why suffer from frustration by poor post-workout results and personal pain and embarrassment caused by gynecomastia?
 Get professional help, and you’ll be ready to whip your shirt off at the beach action-hero style!